arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In Arkansas, there are different ways to perform an arrest warrant lookup, depending on the level of the warrant:

-- For statewide warrants, visit the Arkansas Crime Information Center website, which allows individuals to search for active warrants by name.
-This service requires a fee of $22 per search and provides information on warrants issued by Arkansas state courts or agencies.
+• Record seekers may visit the Arkansas Crime Information Center portal to find warrants issued across the state.
+This portal allows searches for active warrants by name and charges $22 per search.
+It also provides information on warrants issued by Arkansas state courts or agencies.

-- For personal records, request a 'criminal record and outstanding warrants search' from the Arkansas State Police Information Bureau.
-This can be done by filling out the Arkansas State Police Form 122, which requires the subject's name, address, birth date, social security number, and driver's license number.
+• For personal records, record seekers may request a 'criminal record and outstanding warrants search' from the Arkansas State Police Information Bureau.
+This may be done by filling out the Arkansas State Police Form 122, which requires the subject's name, address, birth date, social security number, and driver's license number.
 This service also requires a fee of $25 per request and provides information on warrants issued by any Arkansas state or local authority.

 How to Find Out If You Have a Warrant in Arkansas

-Alternatively, inquirers may visit the local police station or sheriff's office to conduct a warrant search.
+• In-Person Request: Alternatively, inquirers may visit the local police station or sheriff's office to conduct a warrant search.
 However, requesters must present identification and potentially pay a fee for the service.
 Searchers may also go to the court clerk's office of the court that issued the warrant and request a copy of the warrant or the warrant application.

 Free Warrant Search in Arkansas

-Members of the public seeking a free warrant search in Arkansas may visit the local police station or sheriff's office and ask to perform a warrant search.
-However, in-person inquirers risk immediate detention if they have an active warrant.
+Members of the public seeking a free warrant search in Arkansas may visit the local police station or sheriff's office and ask to have a warrant search performed.
+Alternatively, requesters may search online through the Arkansas Crime Information Center, which allows individuals to search for active warrants by name.

 How to Find Out If Someone Has A Warrant Online